abra-code/replay/README.md

   delete      Delete a file or directory (with its content).
-              CAUTION: There is no warning or user confirmation requested before deletion items     array of item paths to delete (files or directories with their content)
+              CAUTION: There is no warning or user confirmation requested before deletion items     array of item paths to delete (files or directories with their content) execute     Run an executable as a child process tool      Full path to a tool to start arguments   array of arguments to pass to the tool (optional)

 Example JSON playlist: